 3.72.4.1.1 Trigger Events

-The client system needs to make a HTTP RESTful transaction to a Resource Server that performs access authorization.
+The client system needs to make an HTTP RESTful transaction to a Resource Server that performs access authorization.
 The Authorization client has already obtained the necessary access token, either by means of another IHE transaction or by some other means.

 3.72.4.1.2 Message Semantics